aaronz8/blog/source/_posts/Oauth2-for-1st-party-clients.md

 3rd party apps = IF since server is not trusted with user login credentials

 TODO: Only allow 1st party apps' clientid/secrets to exchange username/password for accesstoken.

+Problems:
+With ROPCF, anyone can pretend to be the first party app.
+Any app can pretend to be the official app and send logins directly to server and get jwt back.
+Third party clients may save username/passwords and jwts to access auth server pretending to be user.
+We're depending on the user to be smart about not signing in directly with username/password on 3rd party sites.